TMHBBV/unbxdocs./docs/Browse/deploy-unbxd-browse/browse-api.md

 * **p-id**: Identifier of the page being requested as IDs.
 It is an optional parameter and has the following form p-id=field-id:value-id.
 For category page, field-id is “categoryPathId” and value-id is the corresponding category path comprised of category IDs.
 Example, p-id=categoryPathId:”J>J00157>J00158”.
 For any other page, field-id is corresponding field ID as passed in the feed and value-id is the corresponding value ID.
 Example, p-id=1:9357, p-id=12224:18010.
 * **p**: Identifier of the page being requested as Names.
 It is an optional parameter and has the following form.

-  p=fieldname:”fieldvalue”: Page rules in the console should be created as this) &#x20;
+  p=fieldname:”fieldvalue”: Page rules in the console should be created as this)\
   p=\<value> (Field name is not specified): Page rules in console should be created with the name  \<value> .
-By using categoryPath as the default field.
+By using categoryPath as the default field.\
   For category page, fieldname is “categoryPath” and fieldvalue is the corresponding category path comprised of category names.
 Example, p=categoryPath:”Jewelery>Necklaces>Beaded Necklaces”.
 For any other page, fieldname is corresponding field as passed in the feed and fieldvalue is the corresponding value.
 Example, p=Brand:”Nike”, p=Events:”40 Years of Innovation”

 ```Text Sample request